LEGAL

 • Disable optional features inside app settings.

-• Telemetry collection is optional and off by default unless you explicitly enable it in settings.
+• Telemetry collection is optional and can be disabled from Core settings.

 • Clear app data or uninstall the app to remove local data.